opensecuritycontroller/community/development/eclipse.md

 This document describes the actions to configure Eclipse OSC workspace settings, install Eclipse plugins and import the OSC projects.

 ## Requirements
+The following requirements must be met to complete the Eclipse setup:
- - Eclipse Neon and higher
+ * Eclipse Neon and higher

 ## Java Runtime
 To set the Java Runtime settings, navigate to:
 * Set Java -> Installed JREs to jdk1.8

 ![](images/jdk1.8.jpg)

 ## Workspace Settings
-The following section describes the configuration of workplace settings.
+The following sections describe the configuration of workplace settings.

 ### Text Editors
 To set the text editor settings, navigate to: